Harmonica Incident: Replacement of Berra by Keane

 It has been speculated in the subsequent years that Houk had more to do with Berra's firing than anyone above him, and that his reasons were more personal.
 "Houk didn't think Yogi was a good manager.
 Houk never backed Yogi up.
 Also, Yogi had not been Houk's choice", said Jim Bouton, who adds that Houk's biggest mistake was listening to the players who went to his office to complain, something that neither of his predecessors as manager nor general manager would have tolerated.
 "He never said, 'Mind your own business, and get the hell out of here'".

 Clete Boyer was even more critical.
-"The truth was that Houk was jealous of Yogi", he claims.
+"The truth was that Houk was jealous of Yogi", he said.
 "Houk had been nothing but a scrub, a backup for years, and he resented the fact that Yogi was a much greater player and much more popular.
 And, in my opinion, just as good a manager".

 As spring training began for the Yankees' next season, Houk spoke at some length about the turn of events at the end of the previous season.
 He called hiring Berra "his biggest mistake" as general manager.
 "The plain truth is that he was not ready to manage ...
 Nobody was more disappointed than I was".
 While he admitted that the decision to fire Berra had been made in late August, he denied the Harmonica Incident had anything to do with it.
 He would not discuss the actual reasons either, except to say that "they were very good ones".

 Not everyone believed him then, or even now.
 Jim Bouton told Rob Neyer in 2014 that he believed the decision to fire Berra had been made "maybe right after Phil Linz decided to play his harmonica in Chicago".
 Linz has said that he felt "partially responsible" for some time afterwards, but by 2013 he no longer believed it had been his fault.
 "I'm pretty sure from what I've heard that the Yankees had made a decision before that had happened".